subugoe/typo3-find/README.md

     this is used as a scheme to link the extension’s partials and templates into the custom configuration so they can be used in the custom configuration
--

-    Templates/Search: typically some of these are symlinked to the originals
+-   Templates/Search: typically some of these are symlinked to the originals:

-    :   -   Index.html and Detail.html for the display
+    -   Index.html and Detail.html for the display
     -   Index.data and Detail.data for loading data
     -   Suggest.data for autocomplete / suggest responses

--

-    Partials: Contains symlinks to the folders inside the extension’s »Partials« folder.
+-   Partials: Contains symlinks to the folders inside the extension’s »Partials« folder.
 If the default partials are to be overridden, a an actual folder with partials can be placed here.
 You can also add your own partials / folder of partials here.
-The standard partials provided by the extension are in the folders
+The standard partials provided by the extension are in the folders:

-    :   -   Components: elements used to create the page
+    -   Components: elements used to create the page
     -   Display: create markup for fields in the document
     -   Facets: create facets
     -   Formats: various output formats used by the data format
     -   Page: standard elements to add to the page
     -   Pager: creates the pager for result lists

 -   Language: localisation files or symlinks to the extension’s localisation files
 -   Resources: JavaScript, CSS, images used by the project’s templates and partials

 TypoScript configuration options
 --------------------------------